Draft Beer System Cleaning Overview

 Beer systems should always be designed with the shortest possible system length.
 Keeping beer lines short reduces operating and maintenance costs.
 As line length increases, the potential maintenance issues increase proportionately.

 Beer waste due to cleaning is directly proportional to the length of the beer line.
 The beer in the line is typically wasted, as it must be removed from the line before cleaning starts.
-This beer waste is one reason for using the shortest beer line needed in a draft beer system.
+Therefore, this beer waste is one reason for using the shortest beer line needed in a draft beer system.

 Draft beer system designs need to consider and verify the hardware, fittings, and lines are compatible with the cleaning method recommended.
-All components used in the system must be consistent with the cleaning process and chemicals recommended.
+All components used in the system also must be consistent with the cleaning process and chemicals recommended.

-All beer lines should be replaced when:
+Replace all beer lines when:

 - Changes to the chemical cleaning process are not compatible with existing hardware.